Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Limit when

-Last suppose that $\rho_\infi(F)$ is the trivial representation.
+Last, suppose that $\rho_\infi(\pi_1 F)$ is the trivial representation.
+This case will be similar to the case when $\rho_\infty (\pi_1 F)$ contains an elliptic or a hyperbolic element.
 Then the normalized holonomy $\zeta_\infi$ is a parabolic representation.
 Let $p$ be the parabolic fixed point of $\zeta_\infi$.
+We can assume that $\gam_i$ is a hyperbolic element for $i$ large, and the axis of $\gam_i$ converges to a geodesic $\ell$ starting from $p$.
+Let $q$ be the other endpoint of $\ell$.
 Pick a connected fundamental domain $Q$ in $\ti{F}$ so that $h^{-1}(p)$ is disjoint from $\bdr Q$.
 Suppose in addition that no point of $Q$ maps to $p$.
-Then, up to a subsequence, $f_i | \ti{F}$ converges to a constant map uniformly on compacts.
+Then, up to a subsequence, $f_i | \ti{F}$ converges to a constant map to $q$ uniformly on compact subsets.
 Suppose there are (finitely many) points of $Q$ which map to $p$.
-Then, similarly to the case of hyperbolic and elliptic element, take disjoint open ball neighborhoods of those points in $Q$, and let $D_1, D_2 \dots D_n$ be disjoint disks on $F$ which lift to those open balls.
+Then, similarly to the case of a hyperbolic and an elliptic representation, take disjoint open ball neighborhoods of those points in $Q$, and let $D_1, D_2 \dots D_n$ be disjoint disks on $F$ which lift to those open balls.
 Then the desired convergence follows similarly. \end{proof}